ChimeraOS/chimeraos/BUILDING.md

-# Building GamerOS
+# Building ChimeraOS

-This document contains instructions on how to build, install and ship a new GamerOS image.
+This document contains instructions on how to build, install and ship a new ChimeraOS image.

 # Build requirements

-Building the GamerOS image can currently only be done on **Arch Linux**.
+Building the ChimeraOS image can currently only be done on **Arch Linux**.

-The following packages will need to be installed to be able to build the GamerOS image:
+The following packages will need to be installed to be able to build the ChimeraOS image:
 - arch-install-scripts
 - btrfs-progs
 - [pikaur](https://aur.archlinux.org/packages/pikaur/) (not available in the official repo)

 Additionally the multilib repository needs to be enabled in ``/etc/pacman.conf``.

-# Building the GamerOS image
+# Building the ChimeraOS image

 To build the image, run the following command:
 ```